ringcentral/rc-unified-crm-extension/docs/developers/interfaces/getCallLog.md

 # getCallLog

 This interface retrieves a previously logged call log record in the target CRM.
-This information is used to render a form to allow an end user to view or edit that record within the Unified CRM extension.
+This information is used to render a form to allow an end user to view or edit that record within the App Connect client.

 ## Request parameters